aliyousefpoor/Sang/README.md

 *   Dependency injection using [Hilt](https://developer.android.com/training/dependency-injection/hilt-android).

 ## Screenshots

 ![Search Page](path/to/your/screenshot1.png)
+*Search Page*

 ![Detail Page](path/to/your/screenshot2.png)
+*Detail Page*

 ## Architecture

-This project is organized following the Clean Architecture principles, which divides the code into multiple layers:
+This project is organized following the MVVM architecture pattern with Clean Architecture principles, which divides the code into multiple layers:

 ### Presentation Layer

 - **ViewModels**: Manage UI-related data and handle user interactions.
+Implements MVVM architecture with Jetpack Compose.
 - **Compose UI**: Jetpack Compose is used to build the UI components.

 ### Domain Layer